 “There’s also a place where demi-humans and beast kin commute.
 I hear that it was quite dangerous unless you had some considerable ability… One of the beast kin helped me out once while I was there.
 However, they immediately left afterwards…”

-“I see… So the person who can use healing magic is that person?”
+“I see… So what about the person who can use healing magic?”